 - 1. Eligibility for Individuals Not Applicable - 2.
-Eligibility for Group of Individuals or Area of Service Delivery Not Applicable
+Eligibility for Group of Individuals or Area of Service Delivery Not Applicable - 3.
+Eligibility for Subrecipients

 SEAs make awards to eligible entities that propose to serve:

 - a.
 Students who primarily attend (1) schools eligible for schoolwide programs under section 1114 of the ESEA; or (2) schools that serve a high percentage of students from low-income families; and - b.
 The families of such students (20 USC 7173(a)(3)).